SpookyScaryUnicorn/SpookyScaryUnicorn/README.md

 ## 🌈 LiVE and Thriving! 🌟

 Greetings, amazing folks!
 It's been a while, hasn't it?
-For those joining the party for the first time, a warm hello, good evening/afternoon/morning, and a hearty welcome to my one-person coding carnival!
+For those joining the party for the first time, a warm hello, good evening/afternoon/morning, and a hearty welcome to my one-person coding extravaganza!
 Let's dive into the essentials:

 ### 👋 About Me
 - Hi, I’m [@SpookyScaryUnicorn](https://github.com/SpookyScaryUnicorn) 🦄
 - 👀 I’m passionate about games, books, and all things fascinating!
-- 🎓 Currently rocking my fourth semester at [@FontyUniversityOfAppliedSciences](https://fontyuniversity.edu)
+- 🎓 Currently rocking my fifth semester at [@FontyUniversityOfAppliedSciences](https://fontyuniversity.edu)
 - 🏆 Holder of certificates and EduBadges in Python, C++, C#, Java, and WebDev

 ### 🌱 What's Cooking in the Learning Pot?